 Plitvice Lakes National Park 2 days

-The travel time from Istria to Plitvice Lakes lasts almost 12 hours, covering a distance of 663 km via train.
-Other alternative options include riding the bus, which has a travel duration of 14 hours or flying and then boarding the night bus, which has a travel time of 10 hours.
+Other alternative options include taking the bus, which has a travel duration of 14 hours or flying and then boarding the night bus, which has a travel time of 10 hours.

 TIP: If you want to save some time, you can book a day trip to Plitvice Lakes from any major city, such as Zagreb, Zadar, and Split.